 What is organic farming?
 Where does an organic apple come from?
 What are the standards?
 And finally why is it better for us?
-I’ll round this up in this post, dedicated to #organicoctober.
+I’ll round this up in this post on why you should buy organic food, dedicated to #organicoctober.

 Organic farming practices conserve woodlands, wetlands, and wildlife.
 They protect ecosystem and improve them.
 In order to be accredited organic or to be able to label products as organic.
 In the UK, they must meet the following broad standards which are laid down in EU law: